Nichols Field: Japanese surrender and postwar use

 Repaired, Nichols was used by the Air Transport Command (ATC) and Naval Air Transport Service (NATS).

 On 19 August 1945, a sixteen-man Japanese delegation led by Japanese Lt.
 General Kanabe secretly left Kazarazu air base, Japan, in two Mitsubishi G4M "Betty" bombers, painted white with green crosses, as ordered by General MacArthur, to comply with the surrender of the Philippines at Manila.
 After landing at Nichols Field and met by General Sutherland, they surrendered their swords.
 During the initial meeting, the Japanese were instructed to have 400 trucks and 100 sedans at Atsugi Airfield, Japan, in readiness to receive the 11th Airborne as occupation forces.
 This caused much concern with the dignitaries.
 Atsugi had been a training base for kamikaze pilots and many of them were refusing to surrender.
 There were also 300,000 well-trained troops on the Kanto Plain of Tokyo, so MacArthur moved the landing for the 11th A/B to 28 August; five days later than originally planned.

 During 1945–1946 the 6th Troop Carrier Squadron (Jan-May 1946); 13th Troop Carrier Squadron (June–October 1946) and 22d Troop Carrier Squadrons (October 1946-April 1947) operated C-47 Skytrains from Nichols Field.
 Also a NATS detachment of six officers operated DC-3 transports was based at Nichols.

 Philippine independence

 After Philippine independence, on 4 July 1946, the US surrendered to the Republic of the Philippines all rights of possession, jurisdiction, supervision and control over the Philippine territory except the use of their military bases.
 Nichols Field later became the headquarters of the Philippine Air Force.
 First named Nichols Air Base, it is now named Villamor Air Base.
 The base shares its site with Ninoy Aquino International Airport.

 As of the present, the names Nichols, Nichols Field, along with Villamor, are used as accepted nicknames or codenames for the area surrounding it.
-Commonly, Nichols Field is the codename for the entire NAIA complex.
+Commonly, Nichols is still used to refer to the broader or entire aerodrome complex that includes both the airport and the adjacent Villamor Air Base.